 - 4 Pillars | The Truth About SMS Continuous Improvement and KPIs

-These resources should prove very useful in not only grounding you in KPIs, but giving you a detailed understand of:
+These resources should prove very useful in not only grounding you in KPIs, but also giving you a detailed understanding of:

 - Where they come from;

-Once you feel comfortable, you can begin establishing your KPIs.
+Once you feel comfortable with KPIs, you can begin establishing your KPIs.

 2 – Review Goals and Objectives

-Goals and objectives will directly inform which KPIs you choose.
+Goals and objectives will directly influence which KPIs you choose.
 You could say that KPIs are in chosen in response to objectives.
-In other words, KPIs are how you monitor the performance of your safety objectives.
+Goals and objectives are created in response to a problem or an opportunity.
+In other words, KPIs are useful to monitor the performance of your safety objectives.

-So once you are grounded with an understanding of KPIs, you should:
+Once you are grounded with a solid understanding of KPIs and your accountable executive's goals and objectives, you should:

 - Review your organization’s goals and objectives;

-- Review aviation authority’s goals and objectives; and
+- Review regulatory authority’s goals and objectives; and

-- Review goals and objectives of clients and stakeholders.
+- Review goals and objectives of other upper managers, clients, and stakeholders.